Symptoms of Depression, the Invisible Disease

 5. Depression distorts your thinking

-The disease takes over the person in every way.
+The disease takes over the person in every aspect of their lives.
 It steals their energy, motivation and even their self control.

 People with depression stop caring about their appearance and hygiene, and even eating.
 It can make you say things that are the opposite of your desires or how you truly feel.